Farrukhabad district

-Farrukhabad district is a district of Uttar Pradesh state of India.
+Farrukhabad district is a district of the Uttar Pradesh state of India.
 The town of Fatehgarh is the district headquarters.
-The district is part of Kanpur division.
+The district is part of the Kanpur division.

 Farrukhabad is situated between Lat.
 26° 46' N & 27° 43' N and Long.
-79° 7' E & 80° 2' E. The district is bounded by Badaun and Shahjahanpur on the north, Hardoi district on the east, Kannauj district on the south, and Etah and Mainpuri districts on the west.
-The Ganga River and Ramganga River are located to the east and the Kali River to the south.
+79° 7' E & 80° 2' E. The district is bounded by Badaun and Shahjahanpur on the north, the Hardoi district on the east, the Kannauj district on the south, and the Etah and Mainpuri districts on the west.
+The Ganga River and Ramganga River are located to the east, and the Kali River to the south.

-The district formerly included present-day Kannauj district.
+The district formerly included the present-day Kannauj district.
 It was divided into two separate districts on 18 September 1997.
 Farrukhabad district consists of three tahsils: Farrukhabad, Kaimganj and Amritpur.
 Amritpur tahsil was created from Rajepur Block after the district was split in 1997.
-The district has seven blocks: Kaimganj, Nawabganj, Shamsabad, Rajepur, Barhpur, Mohamadabad and Kamalganj.
+The district has seven blocks: Kaimganj, Nawabganj, Shamsabad, Rajepur, Barhpur, Mohamadabad, and Kamalganj.

-Farrukhabad is a historic city with a rich culture defined by the traditions of Ganga-Jamuni tehzeeb, which amalgamates aspects of Hindu and Muslim cultural practices, rituals, folk and linguistic traditions.
+Farrukhabad is a historic city with a culture defined by the traditions of Ganga-Jamuni tehzeeb, which amalgamates aspects of Hindu and Muslim cultural practices, rituals, and folk and linguistic traditions.

 History

 The Bangash leaders of Farrukhabad were Pathan mercenaries who came to Hindustan in the late 17th century, settling in Mau-Rashidabad in the Doab region of North India.
 After two decades of service amongst the warring rajas of Bundelkhand, Muhammad Khan Bangash entered the Mughal imperial service in 1712 in support of Farrukhsiyar, one of the princely contenders for the Mughal throne, who led a coup which displaced the reigning emperor Jahandar Shah (reigned 1712–1713).
 With Farrukhsiyar's victory, Mohammad Khan Bangash (c.
 1665–1743) was raised to the rank of a commander of 4,000, given assignments on revenue in Bundelkhand to support his troops, and styled Nawab.
 Like other emergent state-builders, Muhammad Khan proceeded rapidly to found his new city, Farrukhabad, as the centre for his household and those of his 22 sons.
 The city was begun in 1714, and Mohammad Khan Bangash named it after Farrukhsiyar.
 It soon became a flourishing centre of commerce and industry.

-Bangash also settled in Farrukhabad his chelas (followers), the 'sons of the state' whom he recruited in great numbers from almost every social source—fellow Pathans, local rajas, Rajputs, Brahmins, Bamtela Thakurs.
+Bangash also settled in Farrukhabad with his chelas (followers), the 'sons of the state' whom he recruited in great numbers from almost every social source—fellow Pathans, local rajas, Rajputs, Brahmins, Bamtela Thakurs.
 By the end of Muhammad Khan's life, the number of his chelas seems to have been above 4,000.
-These favoured young men, whose loyalty seemed more predictable than that of troublesome and ambitious brother Pathans, were entrusted with great responsibilities: in the military, as soldiers, bodyguards and paymasters; in the household and even as revenue collectors and deputy governors of provinces.
+These favoured young men, whose loyalty seemed more predictable than that of troublesome and ambitious brother Pathans, were entrusted with great responsibilities: in the military, as soldiers, bodyguards, and paymasters; in the household; and even as revenue collectors and deputy governors of provinces.
 With this formidable apparatus, Muhammad Khan Bangash entered his career as a powerful player in the political upheavals in Delhi following Farrukhsiyar's deposition in 1719.